inmyth/mmm-java/README.md

 - rearrange log
 - [x] fix the remainder counter Check BeAf
 - [x] partial remainder counter is not logical.
 If the partial amount is countered with the same rate then the previous order will be canceled.
-- [] continue Txc so it disposes old disposable and turn it into orderbook item
+- (canceled) continue Txc so it disposes old disposable and turn it into orderbook item
+- [] get Amount from account_offers result

 ## NOTES